luketurner/starter-kit/README.rst

-    **WARNING**: This scaffold is about 4 years old, and the front-end landscape has changed since then.
-The tools have changed, so this repository no longer works.
-And since I no longer recommend using CoffeeScript or Gulp for new projects, it is not likely to ever be fixed.
+    **WARNING**: This scaffold is about 4 years old, and the libraries it depends on have experienced breaking changes and security issues.
+And since I no longer recommend using CoffeeScript or Gulp for new projects, this repository is not likely to ever be fixed.
+Therefore, you **should not** using this project anymore.

 Getting started with client-side development
 ============================================